ccummings/canjs-contacts-tutorial/part1/part1.md

 ];
 ```

-Now that we have data, we have to wire them up to the services using fixtures.
-Using `can.fixture()`, which takes two parameters.
-The first is the URL we want to intercept and the second is a file or function that is used to generate a response. ==Often URLs you want to intercept are not dynamic but follow a pattern.
-In this case we use templates URLs==We often want fixtures to intercept multiple URLs with one fixture so we use templated URLs.
+Now that you have some data, you need to wire it up to fixtures so you can simulate a REST service. `can.fixture()` takes two parameters.
+The first is the URL we want to intercept and the second is a file or function that is used to generate a response.
+Often URLs you want to intercept are dynamic and follow a pattern.
+In this case you should use templated URLs.
 Just add curly braces to the URL where you want to match wildcards.

 Add the following to `contacts.js`: